buonzz-systems/scalp/README.md

 The above command specifies the "file-path" as the file that contains the image or video to analyze.
 The "output-file" will contain the output as a JSON file.

+#### Extract the ID3 Tags and Metadata of a file and dump it into a MongoDB script file

+    bin/scalp export:mongodb --folder-path=/my/videos --output-file=data/mongodata.js

+You can then use the resulting file to import the data ito your MongoDB database.